Egghead (Marvel Comics): Powers and abilities

-Although he had no superhuman powers of his own, Eilhas Starr's genius level intellect made him a formidable foe.
+Although he had no superhuman powers of his own, Elihas Starr's genius level intellect made him a formidable foe.
 He was particularly skilled in the fields of robotics and engineering, and could absorb new ideas and knowledge at a seemingly superhuman rate.
 He had a degree in atomic science, and extensive knowledge in a wide variety of scientific and technological disciplines.
 Starr designed a wide variety of sophisticated weapons and technological paraphernalia.

 The robotic Egghead can fly and become intangible.